Okay, this post eventually is about this documentary clip (from a previous post – click here for Monkey Business):

 We can all imagine this type of situation.
 More often than not, people choose to enjoy stories that allow them to identify with certain characters and events over a desire to explain things.
 Most of us are no Nobel Prize winning scientists.
 Flash back to prehistoric times: would our so-called primitive ancestors be any different?
 I’ve always wondered why we would accept the notion that religion and belief in spirits and gods arose out of prehistoric man’s innate desire to explain things.
 I can imagine prehistoric man trying to survive in an often hostile, barren environment.
 I can also imagine prehistoric man, further on in evolution, listening to (sometimes contradictory) mythical stories that express and justify a certain world-view and way of doing things, allowing him to develop a sense of identity within his tribe (see the quote by the Indigenous Peoples of California below).
 But I cannot imagine prehistoric man as a would-be scientist.
 It goes against a day-to-day experience and observation of myself and fellow human beings.
 Showbizz websites with spectacular stories about celebrities get more views than academic websites…

 I know that an argument based on intuition and personal experience might not be very convincing, but there are other problems connected to the idea that animism or primitive religion arose out of prehistoric man’s desire to explain things.
 Consider for a moment a reasoning that often goes something like this: “Because primitive man had not yet developed science, he tried to explain the world in which he lived by spiritual, invisible or supernatural forces…” The problem is that this reasoning already somewhat presupposes the belief in a spiritual or supernatural realm to explain the origins of such a belief.
 That’s a circular argument that, in this case, actually doesn’t explain anything about the origin of religion.
 Of course it is true that religion has been used to explain things, but before it can function like that it has to already exist.
+It is not because electricity has been used to bring trains into motion that electricity originated from the desire “to move trains”.
+It is not because religion has been used to explain things that religion arose from the desire “to explain”.
 And, once again, early mythology and storytelling is not concerned with the question “What really happened?”
 They are considered true in another sense, namely in that they (“archetypically”) express and mold life experiences and views on life.

 So let’s consider René Girard’s idea again that primitive religion arose out of certain associations made concerning the victims of group violence.
 From this point of view, it is no coincidence that sacrificial rituals belong to the oldest expressions of religious behavior.
 Moreover, seen from Girard’s perspective, it is no coincidence that creation myths or myths of heroes from all over the world contain the theme of sacrifice as a way to establish, renew or preserve a world order.